uspgamedev/backdoor/game/README.md

 + `helpers/`
   Assorted source files with auxiliary routines.

-Besides these, the following directories *should* also be here but *are not* supposed to be versioned:
+Besides these, the following directories *should* also be here after the inital setup but *are not* supposed to be versioned:

 + `cpml/`
 + `lux/`